Our Story

 Audra Shropshire came to Helena with her husband Bill Shropshire in the early 90’s to visit family.
 They spent their time hiking Mt.
 Helena, floating the Missouri, and enjoying local attractions.
 As Bill’s career progressed they spent more time in Montana and eventually moved here in 2012 with their children Ella, Maya, and Will.
 Audra grew up near the Great Lakes and spent most summers in the woods of The Upper Peninsula of Michigan.
 Her love for dirt roads, open spaces, and clear lakes was born there.
 She received her Elementary Education degree from the University of Wisconsin, minoring in Geography and Environmental Education.
 Her Master’s degree in Educational Administration came from Loyola University Chicago.
 Across 22 years, Audra has taught grades 8th,5th,3rd, and Pre-K With each age group she worked to get her classes outdoors.
 She taught third grade in a progressive school where each classroom had a courtyard for learning that backed up to a woodland park.
 Here she realized the benefits of nature’s classroom.
 She looks forward to sharing these discoveries and connecting land and people in the greater Helena area.

-Travis Vincent Interim Lands Director
+Travis Vincent Lands Director

 With PPLT Since: 2017